 Adapting to the Changing International Education Environment – The Beijing Center

-Beginning this summer 2020, the Virtual Internship Program was designed to offer students the opportunity to enhance their professional experience during quarantine, alongside their semester classes.
-As part of the program, students work with a TBC Internship Coordinator that places them with a Beijing-based company, contingent on their interests, skills, and professional goals.
+Beginning this past summer, the Virtual Internship Program was designed to offer students from around the globe the opportunity to enhance their professional experience during quarantine.
+As part of the program, students work with an internship coordinator that places them with a Beijing-based company, contingent on their interests, skills, and professional goals.
 Students work on assigned projects during the virtual internship while attending online classes and workshops on career development, resume building, Chinese culture, economy, and the business environment.
 At the end of the internship program, interns participate in the Virtual Internship Showcase, highlighting their experience through a virtual presentation.
-Find out more about this summer’s virtual internship program has welcomed students from Sanata Dharma U., Marquette U., and Loyola Marymount U. and is currently accepting applications for Spring 2021.
+So far, TBC’s virtual internship program has welcomed students from Sanata Dharma U., Marquette U., and Loyola Marymount U. and is currently accepting applications for Spring 2021.

-Additionally, this fall 2020, TBC will be launching online Mandarin language courses open to students and faculty impacted by travel and study abroad constraints.
-Having over 20 years of Chinese-teaching experience, TBC is working closely with our faculty to create a hybrid Mandarin language course featuring online live classes and pre-recorded videos on various scenarios useful for different everyday communication.
+Additionally, this fall 2020 marked the launch of ChinaChat, an online Mandarin language program open to students and faculty impacted by travel and study abroad constraints.
+Having over 20 years of Chinese-teaching experience, TBC created a hybrid Mandarin language course featuring online live classes and pre-recorded videos on various scenarios useful for different everyday communication.
 This year, ChinaChat has received participants from our AJCU and AUSJAL networks and is currently working with Javeriana Cali on a ChinaChat program to support their Chinese language teaching initiatives.

-While online teaching and learning is practical and can provide an equally beneficial experience, recognizing the challenges and constraints – as well as the benefits – has allowed TBC to embrace this transformative period.
-With this recognition at the center of the decision-making process, TBC has tailored our learning experience, integrated new (and potentially better) approaches, and constructed additional learning assessment methods and strategies to support our students and community.
+While online teaching and learning is practical and can provide a beneficial experience, recognizing the challenges and constraints, as well as the benefits, has allowed The Beijing Center to embrace this transformative period.
+With this recognition at the center of the decision-making process, TBC has tailored its learning experience, integrated new approaches, and constructed additional learning assessment methods and initiatives to support our students and IAJU partners.